Results 1 - 10

 , 2003

 "...
 Creating Animation for Presentations by Douglas Zongker Chair of Supervisory Committee: Professor David H. Salesin Computer Science & Engineering In recent years the use of computer-generated slides to accompany live presentation has become increasingly common.
-There is a potential for using co ..."
+There is a potential for usin ..."

 Abstract